fachrioktavian/CManager/README.rst

 - netifaces: ``sudo pip install netifaces``
 - python-wifi: ``sudo pip install python-wifi``

-DCM needs some program/binary in sudoers file's whitelist so it won't ask for password while executing those program:
+CManager needs some program/binary in sudoers file's whitelist so it won't ask for password while executing those program:

 - iwlist
 - wpa_supplicant
 - dhclient
 - pkill

-To make you easier in installing DCM, just use install.sh script.
+To make you easier in installing CManager, just use install.sh script.
 You just need to run it with ``./install.sh``

 Usage
 ------------------------